RyanJ-Ellison/ryanj-ellison.github.io/Extracurricular.md

 I competed in several UK tournaments both as an individual and as part of the Oxford University Kendo club.
 This included first place in the University Taikai non-blackbelt division individuals and third place in the team competition.
 I also represented the University of Oxford in the annual Varisty competition against the University of Cambridge, which Oxford won.

 During the second year of my PhD at the University of York I became captain of the University Kendo club, which I help to run along with the other committee members.
 As part of my role as captain I am responsible for planning and running the Kendo club practice sessions.
 This involves teaching Kendo to people of all abilities, the vast majority of who have never practiced Kendo before.
+I currently have >60h of teaching kendo at a beginner level.

 ![Edinburgh uni taikai](\assets\images\York_Kendo.jpeg)